bashakg404/harsha/Collections/readMe.txt

 			DANGAL			6
 			BAHUBALI		8

-SO now imagine someone comes up and shows you a name and says "please retrieve the the piece of paper that matches this name" So you look at the name they show you, and run the same hashcode-generating algorithm.
+So now imagine someone comes up and shows you a name and says "please retrieve the the piece of paper that matches this name" So you look at the name they show you, and run the same hashcode-generating algorithm.
 The hashcode tells you which bucket you should look to find the same.